The 10mm Cartridge

 Best results were posted with Remington’s 180-grain subsonic JHP, which averaged a tight 2.375 inches.
 Other loads tested were in the 3- to 4-inch range, and I was not able to duplicate my effort with the Remington load.
 On the plus side, I was able to reliably tag a steel head plate set 25 yards distant from unsupported standing, illustrating that the Glock 20 SF is plenty accurate enough for any real-world application.

-Running the same loads through an Oehler 35P chronograph also proved thought provoking.
+Running the same loads through an Oehler 35P chronograph also proved thought-provoking.
 Winchester’s 175-grain Silvertip zipped along at over 1,200 feet per second and would be a formidable self-defense load.
 This is within shouting distance of the 175-grain Silvertip I favor in my .41 Magnum revolver.
 Comfort factor in the GLOCK is much enhanced.
-Another solid contender for self-defense is CorBon’s 155-grain DPX hollowpoint, which features an all-copper high performance bullet from Barnes and moderate recoil.
+Another solid contender for self-defense is CorBon’s 155-grain DPX hollowpoint.
+The round features an all-copper high performance bullet from Barnes and moderate recoil.

 After putting the original GLOCK 20 through the paces back in 1991, I christened the fire-breathing pistol the “GLOCKzilla.”
 The lightweight, high-capacity Glock 20 had it all over competing 10mm AUTO designs, and this remains true to this day.
 And, the Glock 20 SF proves to be even better.

-The 10mm AUTO cartridge has lost quite a bit of ground to the .40 and has virtually disappeared from the law enforcement scene.
+The 10mm AUTO cartridge has lost quite a bit of ground to the .40.
+It has virtually disappeared from the law enforcement scene.
 That’s too bad.
 The 10mm AUTO can exceed the performance of the .40 in every way, but that all comes with a price.
 To pay it, the 10mm AUTO requires a larger and slightly heavier platform.
-Most consumers prefer the convenience of the smaller .40 built on the 9×19 frame to the virtues afforded by the harder-hitting 10mm AUTO.
+Most consumers prefer the convenience of the smaller .40 built on the 9×19 frame.

 But if size isn’t an issue, the GLOCK 20 SF has got it all going on.
 As indicated earlier, the reduced grip circumference can only add to its appeal.
-It is more user friendly than any of the magnum revolvers, and its raw horsepower is only eclipsed by the heavier .41 and .44 Magnum loads.
+It is more user-friendly than any of the magnum revolvers.
+Its raw horsepower is only eclipsed by the heavier .41 and .44 Magnum loads.

-The 10mm AUTO can effectively take medium-size game animals such as deer and boar, and even larger critters in an emergency.
-Even with medium-velocity loads, the 10mm AUTO is an extremely formidable self-defense round, and the Glock 20 SF might breathe some new life into this overlooked cartridge.
-Though most of the major ammunition manufacturers have trimmed back their 10mm AUTO offerings, several smaller firms are turning out some really great stuff with diverse performance characteristics.
+The 10mm AUTO can effectively take medium-size game animals such as deer and boar, and even larger critters.
+Even with medium-velocity loads, the 10mm AUTO is an extremely formidable self-defense round.
+The Glock 20 SF might breathe some new life into this overlooked cartridge.

 The 10mm AUTO will continue to enjoy a cult following in the years to come.
-This cartridge deserves a better fate, and the GLOCK 20 SF may acquaint a new legion of shooters with its superior performance.
+This cartridge deserves a better fate.
+The GLOCK 20 SF may acquaint a new legion of shooters with its superior performance.

-For more information on the Glock 20 SF, visit http://us.glock.com.
+For more information on the Glock 20 SF, visit us.glock.com.